-Recommended Prereq: AUT100; AUT113; AUT123; AUT124.
-(1 lec/5 lab) 3 sem hrs
+Recommended Prereg: AUT100; AUT113; AUT123; AUT124.

 AUT 240 Service Shop Operations

 This course is a simulation of the automotive shop environment which includes customer relations, vehicle diagnosis and repairs thus making a smoother transition to the actual work environment.
 Students are provided the opportunity to reinforce previously learned skills, to complete any previously uncompleted ASE tasks, and to create a portfolio for employment.